autowarefoundation/autoware.universe/planning/behavior_path_planner/autoware_behavior_path_goal_planner_module/README.md

 RRTStar --o FreeSpacePullOver

 PullOverPlannerBase --o GoalPlannerModule
-GoalSearcherBase --o GoalPlannerModule
 FixedGoalPlannerBase --o GoalPlannerModule

 PullOverPath --o PullOverPlannerBase
-GoalCandidates --o GoalSearcherBase

 @enduml
 ```

-## start condition
+## trigger condition

 ### fixed_goal_planner

-This is a very simple function that plans a smooth path to a specified goal.
-This function does not require approval and always runs with the other modules.
+`fixed_goal_planner` just plans a smooth path to the designated goal.
 _NOTE: this planner does not perform the several features described below, such as "goal search", "collision check", "safety check", etc._

-Executed when both conditions are met.
+`fixed_goal_planner` is used when both conditions are met.

 - Route is set with `allow_goal_modification=false`.
 This is the default.
-- The goal is set in the normal lane.
-In other words, it is NOT `road_shoulder`.
+- The goal is set on `road` lanes.
-- Ego-vehicle exists in the same lane sequence as the goal.

-If the target path contains a goal, modify the points of the path so that the path and the goal are connected smoothly.
-This process will change the shape of the path by the distance of `refine_goal_search_radius_range` from the goal.
-Note that this logic depends on the interpolation algorithm that will be executed in a later module (at the moment it uses spline interpolation), so it needs to be updated in the future.
+If the path given to goal_planner covers the goal, `fixed_goal_planner` smoothly connects the goal and the path points around the goal within the radius of `refine_goal_search_radius_range` using spline interpolation.

 ![path_goal_refinement](./images/path_goal_refinement.drawio.svg)